 We can see that this task is tightly coupled and interconnected with the majority of other tasks that belong to the technical work packages of WP3, WP4 and WP5 and provide the technological building blocks and offerings of the INFINITECH ecosystem.
 Therefore, we prioritized at the first phase of the project to give more focus on these specific tasks first, which will be exploited at this second phase by T5.2.
 Moreover, the implementation of the incremental analytics requires the provision of incremental scans first, which rely on the propagation of the data modifications by the storage engine of INFINITECH.
 However, a parallel work needed by T5.3 to implement the online aggregates also required the extension and modification of the storage engine, and more precisely, its indexing mechanism and data structures.
 Therefore, it was not possible to progress on both tasks at the same time and we prioritized at the first phase to give more focus on the T5.3.
-Right now, the implementation of the incremental analytics has been started with the delivery of the provision of the first part, the incremental scans.
+Right now, the implementation of the incremental analytics has been finalized.